 In residential construction, each dwelling usually forms a separate fire compartment.
 All walls and floors that provide a separating function between compartments require 60 minutes fire resistance.
 In hotels and other residential buildings, each bedroom may form its own compartment.

 The inherent separation between modules provides an effective barrier to spread of fire.
 Means of escape should be considered early in the scheme design in order to ensure that the module design and layout can satisfy these requirements.
 Cavity barriers are required within the cavity in the external wall between the module and the cladding at intersections with compartment walls.
-They are also required horizontally at junctions with floors and roof, and vertically at a maximum lateral spacing of 20m (or 10m where the material exposed to the cavity is not Class 0 or 1 as defined by Approved Document B).
+They are also required horizontally at junctions with floors and roof, and vertically at a maximum lateral spacing of 20 m (or 10 m where the material exposed to the cavity is not Class C-s3, d2 or better as defined by Approved Document B).
 Fire stops must be provided around any penetrations through fire resisting walls.

 The concept of using sustainability indicators is becoming accepted as part of the environmental assessment of building construction.
 For modular construction, it is appropriate to include whole life measures, such as potential re-use, or re-location which are not properly reflected in conventional measures of sustainability.